carpben/coding_notes/Redux patterns/redux+typescript.md

 }
 ```
 ### Possible caveats:
-1. If we decide to change "ADD_TODO" (action type string), we can't refactor in one centralized place.
+1. If we decide to change "ADD_TODO" (action type string), we can't refactor it in one centralized place.
-2. Changing our actions into a type doesn't combine / can't go along the popular Redux - Thunk pattern.
-Later in this series I'll present a better/superior/more efficient pattern to handle our side effects.
+2. Changing our actions into a type doesn't go along with the popular Redux Thunk pattern.
+Later in this series I'll present a more efficient pattern to handle our side effects.

 -----------
 [Link to Redux code in the traditional pattern](https://github.com/carpben/coding_notes/blob/master/Redux%20patterns/traditional-pattern.md)
 [Link to Redux code in the suggested pattern](https://github.com/carpben/coding_notes/blob/master/Redux%20patterns/suggestedPattern.md)
 In terms of length, our redux files (actions, reudcers and connected components) contains 21% less characters.

 We finished the first and most significant step.
-We now have safe maintainble code which is shorter and faster/quick to write.
+We now have safe maintainble code which is shorter and faster to write.
 But we can further improve.
 In the next articles we'll look at adding Immer to the mix, typing based on implementation, and managing all side effects in a Redux like middleware.

 Until the next time, I'd love to read your comments and thoughts.